Seven Tips to Stay Motivated and Moving

 Dreaming of having more energy for your life?
 Looking to better manage pain?
 Wanting your body to feel better all around?
 When it comes to reclaiming your pep, health, and well-being, getting regular exercise can be a game changer.
 Sometimes, though, it can be a challenge to find the motivation to move your body.
 This can be especially true when pain flares up.

 At Kaia, we know a thing or two about jump-starting motivation.
-Read on and we’ll show you how with our top 7 tips for getting—and staying—motivated to exercise daily.
+Read on and we’ll show you how with our top seven tips for getting—and staying—motivated to exercise daily.
 In order to work your motivation mojo, though, it’s important to understand what motivation really is and how it works.
 So let’s take a closer look at that first.

 What is motivation (really)?

 Put simply, motivation is the incentive or drive to get things done.
-Did you know that there are actually 2 kinds of motivation?
+Did you know that there are actually two kinds of motivation?
 It’s true!
 Each kind is defined by where the sense of reward for doing something comes from: either inside or outside ourselves.

 Intrinsic motivation[1-4]